Gypsophila repens 'Rosea' Seeds

 | Common Name | Creeping Baby's Breath |

-Creeping Gypsophila looks stunning when allowed to mingle with other dry-loving rockery plants:
+Creeping Gypsophila looks stunning when allowed to mingle with other sun-loving specialists from our collection:

 - 🌼 Erigeron 'Profusion': The Wall Duo.
-Erigeron (Mexican Fleabane) and Creeping Gypsophila are the two kings of wall planting.
-The daisy-like Erigeron and the starry Gypsophila weave together to create a frothy, pink-and-white cascade.
+Mexican Fleabane and Creeping Gypsophila are the ultimate partners for vertical planting.
+The daisy-like Erigeron and starry Gypsophila weave together to create a romantic, pink-and-white frothy cascade that lasts all summer.

 - 🌿 Common Thyme: The Scented Carpet.
-Thyme offers a darker, evergreen foliage contrast to the lighter grey-green of the Gypsophila.
-Both love hot, dry conditions and look great growing in gravel.
+Thyme provides a darker, evergreen leaf contrast to the silvery-grey of the Gypsophila.
+Both thrive in hot, dry gravel gardens and together create a textured, aromatic ground cover.

 📅 Sowing & Flowering Calendar